Khalil Mack: 2018

 During a Week 6 31–28 overtime road loss to the Miami Dolphins, Mack recorded two tackles before suffering an ankle injury that resulted in him missing the first game of his career two weeks later against the Jets.
 Despite Mack's absence, the Bears limited the Jets to 207 total yards, including just 57 rushing, as Chicago won 24–10.
 He returned in a Week 10 Thanksgiving matchup against the Lions; in the latter's 34–22 Bears victory, Mack had five tackles and sacked Matthew Stafford twice.

-In Week 15 against the Packers, Mack recorded 2.5 sacks and two tackles for losses.
+During a Week 15 24–17 victory over the Packers, Mack recorded 2.5 sacks and two tackles for losses.
 On his half-sack, Mack was turned around backward by offensive lineman Jason Spriggs; unable to see Rodgers, Mack helped Bilal Nichols bring Rodgers down for a sack by using his back.
-The Bears won the game 24–17 and finished atop the NFC North while eliminating the Packers from postseason contention.
+The victory clinched the NFC North for the Bears and eliminated he Packers from postseason contention.

-Mack finished the 2018 season with 47 combined tackles (37 solo), 12.5 sacks, six forced fumbles, two fumble recoveries, four pass deflections, and an interception returned for a touchdown in 14 games; his 12.5 sacks were the most by a Bears player since Richard Dent in 1993.
-In the Wild Card Round against the Philadelphia Eagles, Mack had six tackles during the narrow 16–15 loss.
+Mack finished the 2018 season with 47 combined tackles (37 solo), 12.5 sacks, six forced fumbles, two fumble recoveries, four pass deflections, and an interception returned for a touchdown in 14 games and 13 starts; his 12.5 sacks were the most by a Bears player since Richard Dent in 1993.
+During the Wild Card Round against the Philadelphia Eagles, Mack had six tackles in the narrow 16–15 loss.
 He was later selected to his fourth Pro Bowl and his third first-team All-Pro, though Mack did not participate in the former due to injury.
 He received an overall grade of 90.7 from Pro Football Focus in 2018, which ranked as the second highest grade among all qualifying edge defenders.
 Mack finished second in AP Defensive Player of the Year voting.
 In June 2019, he received his second career pro Butkus Award.
 Mack was ranked third by his fellow players on the NFL Top 100 Players of 2019.